-This IP can be in multiple forms, it might be a Workbook that provides additional features and visualizations, a new Analytics Rule that can detect a specific attack or a Playbook that extends Sentinel’s functionality.
+This IP can be in multiple forms; it might be a Workbook that provides additional features and visualizations, a new Analytics Rule that can detect a specific attack, or a Playbook that extends Sentinel’s functionality.

 If you are reselling Azure as a Cloud Solutions Provider (CSP), you are supposed to manage the Azure subscription(s) on behalf of the customer.
-There is a mechanism called Admin-On-Behalf-Of (AOBO) that automatically will provide some users from the partner organization Owner access to the customer subscription and the customer will have NO access by default.
-The users that get this access are the ones inside the Admin Agents group in the partner’s Azure AD tenant attached to the CSP contract (this tenant might differ from the partner’s main AAD tenant).
+There is a mechanism called Admin-On-Behalf-Of (AOBO) that automatically will provide some users from the partner organization Owner access to the customer subscription, and the customer will have NO access by default.
+The users who get this access are the ones inside the Admin Agents group in the partner’s Azure AD tenant attached to the CSP contract (this tenant might differ from the partner’s main AAD tenant).

 It is recommended to use Azure Lighthouse to provide additional users with access to the customer environment.
 This provides finer granularity as you can grant users or groups access to a specific scope (resource group or subscription) with one of the available built-in roles.
 See here for more details.

-In the following picture you can see how this option would work from a permissions point of view:
+In the following picture, you can see how this option would work from a permissions point of view:

 Let’s look at this by type of resource that needs to be protected.